 - (1) The table shows the date of the latest sample with a detectable level of contaminant.
 Although many more tests were performed, only these contaminants were found - (2) Total Organic Carbon removal is regulated based on the percentage of how much is removed in the treatment process divided by the target removal percentage set by the EPA.
 Compliance is based on the running average removal over the year.
-A detection level of 1.0 or greater indicates compliance with - (3) The highest levels found for TTHM and HAA5 were the highest locational running annual averages found at each of the sample sites for each of the four quarters in 2015.
-The range is the highest and the lowest values found in the individual samples. - (4) Turbidity is a measure of water cloudiness.
+A detection level of 1.0 or greater indicates compliance with the TT. - (3) At the end of each quarter in 2016, we calculated the running annual average for TTHM and HAA5 for each of the sample sites.
+The test result for TTHM is the highest running annual average of the four running annual averages for each of the sample sites.
+The test result for HAA5 was similarly determined.
+The result ranges are the highest and lowest values found in the individual samples collected in 2016. - (4) Turbidity is a measure of water cloudiness.
 It indicates how well the filtration systems are working.
 100% of the samples were within the limits. - (5) Samples for lead and copper vary widely due to variations in plumbing at the delivery sites.
 The EPA standard is to report a concentration at which 90% of the samples fall below that certain level.
-The 90th percentile samples were well below the Action Level for both lead and copper. - (6) The EPA considers 50p Ci/l to be the level of concern for beta particles. - (7) The highest level found for Chloramines was based on the running annual average calculated for each of the four quarters in 2015.
-The range is the highest and lowest values found in the individual samples.
+The 90th percentile samples were well below the Action Level for both lead and copper. - (6) The EPA considers 50 pCi/L to be the level of concern for beta particles. - (7) We measure the chloramine residual whenever we collect a compliance bacteriological sample.
+A running annual average of the chloramine residuals was calculated every quarter in 2016.
+The test result for chloramines was the highest of the four running annual averages.
+The result range is the highest and lowest residuals found in the individual measurements in 2016.